codingthesmartway/agno-modal-deploy/README.md

 1. **Modal Account**: Create a free account at [modal.com](https://modal.com)
 2. **Modal CLI**: Install and authenticate Modal
 3. **Python Environment**: Python 3.8+ with your Agno agent dependencies
+4. **Agno Version**: This deployment script is compatible with the latest Agno version (updated for FastAPIApp changes)

 ### Setting Up Modal